molbrain/MORE-RNAseq/README.md

     ftp://ftp.ensembl.org/pub/release-${ENSRELEASE}/gtf/${SPECIES}/${CAP_SPECIES}.${GENOME}.${ENSRELEASE}.gtf.gz
 ```

-Especially, **`"mart_export.GRCm38.102.txt.gz"`** or **`"mart_export.GRCh38.102.txt.gz"`** (used in `019.zsh`) are available from the [BioMart on Ensembl 102](http://nov2020.archive.ensembl.org/biomart/martview).
-The data of `"Gene stable ID"`, `"Gene name"`, `"Chromosome/scaffold name"`, `"Strand"`, `"Gene start (bp)"`, `"Gene end (bp)"`, `"Gene description"`, and `"Gene type"` columns in `Attribute` section are required for output `Results` as those `"mart_export....txt.gz"` files, with the order of columns above.
-And Export format is `TSV` and `"Compressed file (.gz)"` with checking `"Unique results only"`.
-If you want, Filtering by `"Transcript support level (TSL)"` and/or `"Gene Type"` is of course OK.

-If you need, you can use the other release version of Ensembl (of course the latest one), but using L1 location informations depend on GRCh38/GRCm38.
-So please use the corresponding release versions.

 Additionally, when you use the R-scripts example in this pipeline, please prepare **`Sample_Annot.txt`**.

-This file is in TSV (tab-delimiter text) format and you can edit `Sample_Annot_template.txt` by using Excel and so on.
+- This file is in TSV (tab-delimiter text) format and you can edit `Sample_Annot_template.txt` by using Excel and so on.

 ### Note

-When you use this pipeline of MORE-RNAseq, you have to take care of some parts in scripts as follows:
+When you use this pipeline of MORE-RNAseq, you should take care of or modified some parts in scripts as follows:

-1. In all of the scripts, the path information of each tool and directory is referred from the **`00000setup.zsh`** file.
-1. In the STAR mapping step (`010_STAR_mapping.zsh`), some options of STAR are not the default.
-1. In the case that RSEM is not available because you are not the admin and cannot install the new libraries to your system, please use local::lib, miniconda/anaconda, Docker, etc.
+1. PATH and VARIABLE information (about the **`00000setup.zsh`** file)
+1. **STAR** options
+1. **RSEM** options
+1. Required tool preparation and **Docker** usage
+1. The trimming step
+1. STAR readPerGenes count data
+1. Reusability of the indexed reference
+1. The number of samples in R analysis

 #### Note 1.
 PATH and VARIABLE information